xia-lab/MetaboAnalystR/README.md

 To inform us of any bugs or requests, please open a new issue (and @ jsychong!!) or send an email to #jasmine.chong@mail.mcgill.ca.

 ## MetaboAnalystR History & Updates

+01-14-2020 - Version Update: 2.0.2 - updated gene mapping to use internal SQlite database (included in /inst), added Rserve engine (Rcode synchronized with web-server) + added functions for users to create their own mummichog libraries

+01-08-2020 - Updating code for box plots + mummichog

 11-12-2019 - Update KEGG pathway libraries + updates to Pathway Analysis and MS Peaks to Paths vignettes